Asabeneh/30-Days-Of-Python/readme.md

 ![Exit from python shell](./images/exit_from_shell.png)

-Now, you knew how to open the python interactive shell and how to exit from it.
+Now, you know how to open the python interactive shell and how to exit from it.

-Python can give you result if you write scripts what python understands if not it returns errors.
+Python will give you results if you write scripts that python understands, if not it returns errors.
 Let's make a deliberate mistake and see what python will return.

 ![Invalid Syntax Error](./images/invalid_syntax_error.png)

 As you can see from the returned error, python is so clever that it knows the mistake we made and which was _Syntax Error: invalid syntax_.
 Using x as multiplication in python is a syntax error because (x) is not a valid syntax in python.
 Instead of (**x**) we use asterisk (*) for multiplication.
 The returned error clearly shows what to fix.
 The process of identifying and removing errors from a program is called *debugging*.
-Let's debug it by replacing * in place of **x**.
+Let's debug it by putting * in place of **x**.

 ![Fixing Syntax Error](./images/fixing_syntax_error.png)

-Our bug was fixed and the code run and we got a result we were expecting.
+Our bug was fixed, the code ran and we got a result we were expecting.
 As a programmer you will see such kind of errors on daily basis.
 It is good to know how to debug.
-To be good at debugging you should understand what kind of errors you are facing:SyntaxError, IndexError, ModuleNotFoundError, KeyError, ImportError etc. We will see more about different python **_error types_** in later section .
+To be good at debugging you should understand what kind of errors you are facing:SyntaxError, IndexError, ModuleNotFoundError, KeyError, ImportError etc. We will see more about different python **_error types_** in later sections.

-Let's practice more , how to use python interactive shell.
+Let's practice more how to use python interactive shell.
 Go to your terminal or command prompt and write the word **python**.

 ![Python Scripting Shell](./images/opening_python_shell.png)

-The python interactive shell is open and lets do some basic mathematics operations(addition, subtraction, multiplication, division, modulus, exponential).
+The python interactive shell is opened.
+Let's do some basic mathematic operations (addition, subtraction, multiplication, division, modulus, exponent).
 Lets do some maths first before we write any python code:

 - 2 + 3 = 5